-INTENDED USE: An air conduction hearing aid is a wearable sound-amplifying device intended to compensate for impaired hearing.
-Hearing aids are available in multiple gain/output levels appropriate to treat hearing losses ranging from mild to profound.
+INTENDED USE: An air conduction hearing aid is a wearable soundamplifying device intended to compensate for impaired hearing.
+Hearing aids are available in multiple gain/output levels appropriate to treat hearing losses ranging from mild-to-profound.

-Your hearing instruments are designed to comply with the most stringent Standards of International Electromagnetic Compatibility.
+Your hearing aids are designed to operate in public and residential environments and are designed to comply with International Electromagnetic Compatibility emissions and immunity standards for medical devices.
 However, it is still possible that you may experience interference caused by power line disturbances, airport metal detectors, electromagnetic fields from other medical devices, radio signals and electrostatic discharges.

-If you use other medical devices or wear implantable medical devices such as defibrillators or pacemakers and are concerned that your hearing instruments might cause interference with your medical device, please contact your physician or the manufacturer of your medical device for information about the risk of disturbance.
+If you use other medical devices or wear implantable medical devices such as defibrillators or pacemakers and are concerned that your hearing aids might cause interference with your medical device, please contact your physician or the manufacturer of your medical device for information about the risk of disturbance.

-Your hearing instruments should not be worn during an MRI procedure or in a hyperbaric chamber.
-Your hearing instruments are classified as a Type B applied part under the IEC 60601-1 medical device standard.
-Your hearing instruments are not fully certified to operate in explosive atmospheres that may be found in coal mines or certain chemical factories.
+Your hearing aids should not be worn during an MRI procedure or in a hyperbaric chamber.

+Your hearing aids are classified as a Type B applied part under the IEC 60601-1 medical device standard.

+Your hearing aids are not formally certified to operate in explosive atmospheres such as may be found in coal mines or certain chemical factories.

-Your hearing instruments should be stored within the temperature and humidity ranges of -40° C (-40° F) to $+60^{\circ}$ C (140° F) and 10 to 95 percent rH.
+Your hearing aids should be stored within the temperature and humidity ranges of -40°C (-40°F) to +60°C (140°F) and 10%-95% rH.

-Your hearing instruments are designed to operate beyond the range of temperatures comfortable to you, from very cold up to 50° C (122° F).
+Your hearing aids are designed to operate beyond the range of temperatures comfortable to you, from very cold up to 50°C (122°F).

-Use on Aircraft
+Use on Aircrafts'

-The optional wireless capabilities that may be featured in your hearing instrument can be used on an aircraft as hearing instruments are exempt from the rules applied to other personal electronic instruments on an aircraft.
+The optional wireless capabilities that may be featured in your hearing aids can be used on an aircraft as hearing aids are exempt from the rules applied to other personal electronic instruments on an aircraft.